spring-fever/spring-fever/README.md

 hey there!

-meet me at solarballs, dandys world, phighting, object shows or docks
+meet me at ANYWHERE but mainly at docks, dandysworld, or phighting

 any ship can interact, i also love c+h even if not stated—any touch is okay!